Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Keith Gilchrist – Kappa Chapter (Purdue University) – 1985 to 1987

-Keith Gilchrist has been one of the longest-volunteering members of Alpha Kappa Lambda and served as National President from 1985 to 1987.
-While at Purdue University his campus activities included membership in the glee club, which would lead him to perform on the Ed Sullivan Show and the United States President Eisenhower’s Inauguration.
+Brother Keith Gilchrist is one of the longest-serving and most dedicated members in the history of Alpha Kappa Lambda.
+He served as National President from 1985 to 1987 and held numerous leadership roles over several decades.
+While at Purdue University, Keith was active in campus life, including membership in the glee club, which led to performances on the Ed Sullivan Show and at President Eisenhower’s inauguration.
 He graduated in 1956 with a degree in agriculture.
-He was elected to the Kappa Corporation Board in 1965 and volunteered for over thirty years.

-Glenn Hahn – Delta Chapter (University of Kansas) – 1981 to 1985
+J. Glenn Hahn – Delta Chapter (University of Kansas) – 1981 to 1985

-Brother Hahn was a member of the board of directors of the Logos Foundation in 1963.
-When the housing and membership functions became separate corporations in 1968, he became the first President of the Housing Corporation.
+Brother Hahn’s involvement with Alpha Kappa Lambda’s National Executive Council began in the mid-1960s.
+He served as the first President of the Housing Corporation when the housing and membership functions became separate corporations in 1968.
 He rejoined the National Executive Council in 1973 and was elected as Chairman to serve from 1974 to 1980.
 In 1976, Brother Hahn became the first Alpha Kappa Lambda member to be elected to the National Interfraternity Conference Board of Directors.
 He was elected to a second term and went on to be elected President.

 Brother Hahn entered the Omega Chapter on July 18, 1999.